Religious architecture in Novi Sad

 Religious architecture in Novi Sad is very diverse.
 Majority of the believers in Novi Sad are from Serbian Orthodox Church, while others are from Roman Catholic Church, many Protestant churches, and Jewish community.
-Stari Grad is the place with the majority of churches and temples, and they were all built in the 18th and 19th century.
+Stari Grad is the place with the majority of churches and temples, and they were all built in the 18th and 19th centuries.

 The oldest religious building in the city was Orthodox church dedicated to Saint John.
 This church was built in 1700, but was burned in the 1848–49 revolution.
 It was rebuilt in 1853, but was razed in 1921.

 Orthodox churches

-The main Orthodox church in the city is The Orthodox Cathedral of Saint George (Saborna Crkva svetog Đorđa), built in 1742, it is next to the Bishop's Palace, the seat of the Serbian Orthodox Eparchy of Bačka.
-In city centre there are also the Church of Holy Dormition (Uspenska crkva), built in 1736, Church of the Three Holy Hierarchs (Crkva Sveta Tri jerarha) in Almaški Kraj, built in 1797 and the Church of St. Nicholas (Nikolajevska crkva), built in 1730 and rebuilt in 1849.
+The main Orthodox church in the city is Saint George Cathedral (Saborna Crkva svetog Đorđa), built in 1742, it is next to the Bishop's Palace, the seat of the Serbian Orthodox Eparchy of Bačka.
+In city centre there are also the Church of the Dormition of the Theotokos (Uspenska crkva), built in 1736, Church of the Three Holy Hierarchs (Crkva Sveta Tri jerarha) in Almaški Kraj, built in 1797 and the Church of St. Nicholas (Nikolajevska crkva), built in 1730 and rebuilt in 1849.
 There is also Church of Presentation (Vavedenjska crkva) in Petrovaradin, as well as an Orthodox church in Sremska Kamenica, built in 1737–1758.

 In the 1990s, at end of the state socialist period in Serbia, numerous new Serbian Orthodox churches were built in Novi Sad's neighbourhoods: in Klisa, Telep, Bistrica, Detelinara, Petrovaradin, Paragovo, and Veternik.
-These new churches are all built in Neo-Byzantine architecture, which is more Balkanic architecture and very different from the older Orthodox churches in the city, which are of a more Central Europe-type architecture.
+These new churches are all built in Neo-Byzantine architecture and very different from the older Orthodox churches in the city, which are of a more Central Europe-type architecture.

 Kovilj Monastery is the only Orthodox monastery in the municipal area of Novi Sad.
 It is located near the village of Kovilj.
 It was reconstructed in 1705–07 and according to the legend, the monastery was founded by the first Serb archbishop Saint Sava in the 13th century.